-Computer laboratories are available in the library, the International Business Center and the Assaf Academic Center.
+Computer laboratories are available in the International Business Center and the Assaf Academic Center.
 Computer stations are available with Windows and the latest versions of Microsoft Office Suite.
 The library is also equipped with Apple computers.
 Apple computers are also available in ASSAF Academic Center and the third floor of the library.
 Internet is available throughout campus.
-The campus also has a significant wireless network, which is available in 90 percent of the buildings.
-The wired and wireless networks have been recently enhanced due to hosting of the Presidential Debate which took place on October 2012.
+The campus also has a significant wireless network, which is available in all of the buildings.
 An additional 100-plus computers are available within the Lynn Library during regular library hours for access to research databases, the Internet and selected Windows applications.